 There are 5 sections to Mini Monet: Art Club, Symmetry Drawing, Coloring, Drawing, and Challenges.
-In coloring, there are so many options to choose from and chances to earn more… as Mini Monet has a built in reward system for drawing and coming back day to day, if you register your class or student’s artwork.
+In coloring, there are so many options to choose from and chances to earn more… as Mini Monet has a built in a reward system for drawing and coming back day today if you register your class or student’s artwork.

 The Daily Challenges are very unique to this app, and present kids with creative prompts.
 On sharing, you earn coins for your piggy bank to buy other pictures for coloring at the art store.
 There are other ways to earn coins, such as playing, drawing and liking other children’s submissions.